vinicius-martinez/fuse7-testdrive/README.md

   * *Details: Type = java.lang.String*

+  * try to review [ConvertBody Documentation](http://camel.apache.org/convertbodyto.html) for additional details about this component;

 ![Lab04](https://github.com/vinicius-martinez/fuse7-testdrive/blob/master/images/lab04-convertbodyprop.png "Lab04 Convert Body Properties")

 * Select the **Bean** component from the *Components* menu and drop it on the *black arrow* between **Log** and **File** *Components*.